BerkeleyLearnVerify/Scenic/docs/new.rst

 	* Operators and specifiers which take vectors as arguments will now accept tuples and lists of length 2; for example, you can write ``Object at (1, 2)``.
 The old syntax ``Object at 1@2`` is still supported.

-	* The ``model`` statement allows a scenario to specify which world model it uses, while being possible to override from the command line with the :option:`--model` option.
+	* The :sampref:`model {name}` statement allows a scenario to specify which :term:`world model` it uses, while being possible to override from the command line with the :option:`--model` option.

 	* Global parameters can be overridden from the command line using the :option:`--param` option (e.g. to specify a different map to use for a scenario).

 	* The unpacking operator ``*`` can now be used with ``Uniform`` to select a random element of a random list/tuple (e.g. :samp:`lane = Uniform(*network.lanes); sec = Uniform(*lane.sections)`).

-	* The Python built-in function `filter` is now supported, and can be used along with unpacking as above to select a random element of a random list satisfying a given condition.
+	* The Python built-in function `filter` is now supported, and can be used along with unpacking as above to select a random element of a random list satisfying a given condition (see :ref:`filter_func` for an example).

 (Many other minor features didn't make it into this list.)